chocolatey/choco/.github/ISSUE_TEMPLATE/zChocoFeatureRequest.md

 ---
-name: Choco - Enhancement / Feature Request
+name: Choco.exe - Enhancement / Feature Request
 about: How can we make Chocolatey work better for you?
 Is there additional functionality you would love us to consider?
 ---